-Linux is becoming more popular, since it has been used in all kinds of electronic devices and many Linux Distros are giving Windows like GUI interface.
-Also, you can get many Free Linux software Applications to replace your Windows Machine.
+Linux is becoming more popular, since it has been used in all kinds of electronic devices.
+Popular Linux Distros are giving Windows like GUI Desktop for Linux OS .
+You can get many Free Linux software Applications to replace your Windows Machine.
 Nevertheless, you don’t need to uninstall Windows to install Linux, you can Dual Boot with your Windows.
 If you are a Dual-Boot user like me, you may be aware that you can access Windows Partitions (Disks) from Linux.
-That’s fine.

 While Installing any Linux Distros like Ubuntu, Mint, Suse etc, choose the ext4 filesystem before disk partition which is Linux supported One.
 DiskInternals Linux Reader is a free Windows Utility that helps you to read Ext2/Ext3/Ext4 File systems from windows, so you can read Linux Partitions easily.